7andhali/OS161_CodeReading01/README.md

 > Answer:
 >
-> of the system calls is usually accompanied with a unique identifier number, in OS/161 these system call are usually numbers >that are defined within in kern/include/kern/syscall.h:
+Each of the system calls is usually accompanied with a unique identifier number, in OS/161 these system call are usually numbers that are defined within in kern/include/kern/syscall.h:
->#define sys_reboot
+#define sys_reboot
->The library associated with the reboot() usually places the syscall reg. number in register (v0) and in turn issues trap to >the OS.
-Assembly language exceptions sends to syscall handler the data structure called trapframe which contains, among some >other information and the system number.
+The library associated with the reboot() usually places the syscall reg. number in register (v0) and in turn issues trap to the OS.
+Assembly language exceptions sends to syscall handler the data structure called trapframe which contains, among some other information and the system number.
->The system call number is usually used in a switch case statement to select the function
->void syscall(struct trapframe *tf)
+The system call number is usually used in a switch case statement to select the function void syscall(struct trapframe *tf)
 ...
->switch (callno) {
+switch (callno) {
->case sys_reboot:
+case sys_reboot:
->err = sys_reboot(tf->tf_a0);
+err = sys_reboot(tf->tf_a0);
->break;

->
+break;